The effects of rounding errors in the nodes on barycentric interpolation: Improving the accuracy of the first formula in Salzer's case

 This section is divided into three subsections.
 In the first subsection, we describe a new finite precision representation of the nodes and we explain why it improves the accuracy of the first formula.
 We then present experimental results showing that our finite precision representation of the nodes is practical in terms of performance and accuracy.
-We conclude with our remarks on the new node representation.
+We conclude with some remarks about the new node representation.